 A universal rule covering this pitfall and the previous two is:

 Once the caller indicates the intent to reach an agent, the call should end in success (an agent conversation) or count as abandoned.

 Pitfall 4: Not Adjusting for Call-Backs

-One way to lower abandon rate is to offer callers the option of a call-back instead of waiting on hold (sometimes referred to as “virtual queuing”).
-Usually this offer sounds like, “Press 1 to get a call-back from the next available agent”.
+One way to lower your abandonment rate is to offer callers the option of a call-back instead of waiting on hold (sometimes referred to as “virtual queuing”).
+Usually, this offer sounds like, “Press 1 to get a call-back from the next available agent”.
 If the caller takes this option, the current call will end, but clearly this should not be counted as an abandon!